Qualifying begins: 26 June

 Launched to coincide with the 90th anniversary of the relationship between the BBC and The Championships, the exhibition brings to life broadcast innovation at Wimbledon over the years.

 2017 not only marks 90 years since the first radio broadcast from Wimbledon, but also 80 years since the first TV broadcast, and 50 years since the first colour TV broadcast of The Championships.

 The first section of the exhibition presents a series of interesting facts related to broadcasting at Wimbledon, such as the old-style white Wimbledon tennis balls, changed to yellow to improve visibility on TV.

 Emphasis then shifts to Wimbledon’s first live outside broadcast on BBC Radio, with running commentary by Capt.
 HBT Wakelam, from June 1927.
-The amazing Chakaphone radio from the National Media Museum’s collection (NMM) is also on show, alongside the 1927 Championships ticket, programme and scorecard.
+The amazing Chakaphone radio from the National Science and Media Museum’s collection is also on show, alongside the 1927 Championships ticket, programme and scorecard.

 An EMI Emitron camera, the type used to film the first BBC television coverage of The Championships in 1937, is on display, alongside an interactive screen showing footage from that year.

-A Bush CTV25 colour television on loan from NMM represents what people would have used to watch the first colour TV broadcast in Europe, which aired on BBC Two in 1967, and is displayed alongside a Radio Times issue from the same year.
+A Bush CTV25 colour television on loan from the National Science and Media Museum represents what people would have used to watch the first colour TV broadcast in Europe, which aired on BBC Two in 1967, and is displayed alongside a Radio Times issue from the same year.